-You need to catch them after they have ripened, but before they disperse the seeds.
+You need to catch them after they have ripened, but before they disperse them.
 Keep checking on them daily.

 How to collect seeds

 Here’s my failsafe way to collect seeds.
-You will need plenty of plastic freezer bags, which keep the seeds dry and uncontaminated.
+You will need plenty of plastic freezer bags, which keep them dry and uncontaminated.

 Choose a dry day.
-Place the bag over the pod or flower head to make sure the seeds don’t fall all over the ground, and cut it into the bag.
+Place the bag over the pod or flower head to make sure they don’t fall all over the ground, and cut it into the bag.
 Collect as many as possible.

 Take the bags indoors and gently tip them out over some spread out newspaper.
 Dry the seeds for a few days in an airing cupboard or warm, dry room.

-The plants should release the seeds, but if not you can gently break open seedheads or shake the seeds out.
+The poppies should release the seeds, but if not you can gently break open seedheads or shake the seeds out.

 Berries should be put in a fine sieve and mashed.
 Wash away the pulp with cold water and leave the seeds to dry for a few days.

 If there is surrounding material (chaff) on any of your seeds, make sure to clean it off.
-Chaff can harbour diseases and lead to damping off and unviable seeds.
+Chaff can harbour diseases and lead to damping off and make them unviable.

 How to store the seeds